-Business risk management assessments must extend to the website/s that are operated as part of the business.
+Business website risk management assessments must extend to the website/s that are operated as part of the business.
 Is placing all the eggs in one basket, in the form of 1-stop shop website design, maintenance & hosting the best option?
 In my opinion, it most definitely is not!
 Keeping all website elements separate is sound business risk management practice!

 When you are setting out to establish a new venture on the web, its a daunting task.
 The terminology is complex and confusing.
 There are multiple aspects to consider – domain registration, website hosting, web site design, maintenance, search engine optimisation etc. There is a temptation to take the easy option of a one-stop shop, where someone else takes care of all the complicated items that you don’t understand.
 That way, you get one all-inclusive bill per month.
 There is an old adage – Jack of all Trades, Master of None!
 A bigger web design company that does everything rarely does individual things as well as a carefully selected group of specialists in their own fields of expertise.

 The relationship between you and your website design company will evolve over time.
 As you become more knowledgeable (and more demanding) the relationship might even deteriorate!
 It happens… If you are in a 1-Stop Shop environment, you may be unwittingly placing your web business in potential jeopardy.
+A technical seo audit report can identify risk areas for you.

-Do it yourself, and you ensure that you actually own the site.
+Do it yourself, and you ensure that do you own the domain / site.
 If you let your web designer do it for you, and he/she puts his/her name as the registrant, its not your site!
 Most website designers are aware of this, and take care to protect your interests.
 Some do not!
 For a company site, make sure the domain is registered in the company name, not an individuals name.
 If the office girl registers the site in her name, then leaves without a forwarding address, you’ve got a potential disaster in the making!

 Some web designers offer hosting as part of the package.
 Its usually a re-seller arrangement, where the designer gets a commission on the monthly hosting fees – as opposed to a server owned and operated by the website designer.
 Realistically, you are better to shop around and find a hosting package that delivers the functionality you require in terms of site management and software.
 For example, a classic Apache server with cpanel management, and PHP and MySQL databases will meet most needs.
 Performance can be an issue – and its not in your best interests to be hosted on a server with 600 other sites.